Working With Files and Directories

 lengths.txt

-We can now send the content of lengths.txt
+We can now send the content of lengths.txt to the screen using cat lengths.txt.

-command gets its name from ‘concatenate’ i.e. join together,
+The cat command gets its name from ‘concatenate’ i.e. join together,

 and it prints the contents of files one after another.